 The dominance of Sheffield as a centre for activity is also apparent in Table 6 as nearly a quarter (23%) of all deals resulting in training were sub-Level 2 qualifications delivered in that LA.
 Like Sheffield, around a half of Skills Deals in Doncaster and Rotherham were below Level 2.

-Table 6: Qualification level of training delivered by Local Authority
+Table 6: Qualification level of Training Delivered by Local Authority